deepa510/QuickStart_ClusterGuide/Quick_Start.md

   - **mdc-1057-18-[1-4]**: Nodes numbered 1 to 4 on this system.
   - **mdc-1057-13-8**: Node 8.

+## Types of Nodes in Computing Clusters

+#### 1. **Login Nodes**:
+   - **Purpose**: These nodes are used for users to log into the system, compile programs, submit jobs, and perform light preparatory tasks.
+Users don't run intensive computations on these nodes.
+   - **Example**: Users connect to the login node to interact with the cluster, but computation is submitted to compute nodes.

+#### 2. **Compute Nodes**:
+   - **Purpose**: These are the nodes where the actual computations or job processing happens.
+When a job is submitted, it runs on compute nodes.
+   - **Characteristics**:
+     - Typically have a large number of CPUs and GPUs.
+     - Optimized for high-performance tasks.
+   - **Example**: A job requesting several cores or GPUs will run on these nodes.

+#### 3. **Master Nodes (Head Nodes)**:
+   - **Purpose**: The central node that manages the cluster and handles scheduling, job management, and monitoring.
+It distributes tasks to compute nodes.
+   - **Characteristics**:
+     - High memory for job scheduling and cluster management.
+     - Doesn’t usually perform heavy computation itself.
+   - **Example**: SLURM or other scheduling software often runs on the master node.

+#### 4. **GPU Nodes**:
+   - **Purpose**: These nodes are equipped with one or more Graphics Processing Units (GPUs) for tasks requiring high-performance parallel processing.
+   - **Characteristics**:
+     - Commonly used for AI, machine learning, or high-end graphical computations.
+     - GPUs allow faster processing for parallel workloads.
+   - **Example**: TensorFlow or PyTorch jobs may use GPU nodes for deep learning.

+#### 5. **Data Nodes**:
+   - **Purpose**: Nodes designed specifically for handling large volumes of data, such as reading from or writing to storage devices.
+   - **Characteristics**:
+     - Optimized for I/O-heavy operations.
+     - Often connected to storage arrays or large disk systems.
+   - **Example**: Nodes used for data preprocessing or storing large datasets in distributed computing environments.

+#### 6. **Storage Nodes**:
+   - **Purpose**: Nodes dedicated to handling and managing storage.
+These nodes manage access to large volumes of data stored in distributed file systems like Lustre or HDFS.
+   - **Characteristics**:
+     - Large storage capacity and fast I/O operations.
+   - **Example**: Handling distributed storage systems like HDFS in big data processing.

 ## 7. **Job Scheduling and Priority:**
 PriorityJobFactor=1 PriorityTier=1 RootOnly=NO ReqResv=NO OverSubscribe=NO
 - **PriorityJobFactor=1**: Jobs submitted to this partition have a neutral priority factor (no special prioritization).